aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/ticklabelitem/_index.md

 ### getWidth() {#getWidth--}

+<b>@deprecated.</b> Please use the 'width' property instead.
 Width of Ticklabel item in ratio of chart width.

 ```javascript
 getWidth() : number;